-Researchers at Arizona State University have developed a novel process for creating engineered photosynthetic cells having altered electron flow for greater biohydrogen production.
-Using Chlamydomonas reinhardtii, a green algae, as an experimental system, an in vivo fusion of photosystem I (PSI) and the FeFe hydrogenase was created.
-Cells expressing the new PSI-hydrogenase chimera direct electron flow away from CO2 fixation towards proton reduction and biohydrogen production.
-This production of biohydrogen can be sustained over many days while maintaining cell viability.
+Researchers at Arizona State University have developed novel processes for creating engineered photosynthetic cells having altered electron flow for greater biohydrogen production, as well as specific chimeras from this process.
+By capturing some of the reducing power and redirecting it from carbon fixation to proton reduction, the energy storage molecule can be changed from carbohydrate to molecular hydrogen.

+Chlamydomonas reinhardtii, a green algae, was used as an experimental system for testing out these processes and creating these chimeras.
+In one process, an in vivo fusion of photosystem I (PSI) and an algal hydrogenase was created.
+In another process, an in vivo fusion of PSI and a bacterial hydrogenase was created.
+Cells expressing these chimeras direct electron flow away from CO2 fixation towards proton reduction and biohydrogen production, which can be sustained over many days while maintaining cell viability.